viseshrp/workedon/README.md

 I believe tracking your work is an important way of measuring productivity and is a habit that is very helpful to develop.
-But the thing about habits is - if they aren’t easy and accessible, you will eventually stop doing them - just like going to a gym that is 40 minutes away :) I have tried different methods to log my work and have failed.
-Google Drive, iCloud Notes, Notepad++, Sticky Notes, etc. I really wanted a way of tracking with very little effort so I could make this a habit.
+But the thing about habits is - if they aren’t easy and accessible, you will eventually stop doing them - just like going to a gym that is 40 minutes away :) I tried different methods to log my work and failed.
+Google Docs, iCloud Notes, Notepad++, Sticky Notes, etc. I really wanted a way of tracking with very little effort so I could make this a habit.
 It's pretty obvious that we all spend most of our day on the terminal.